Ex-Arizona Official Gets Six Years for Smuggling Pregnant Women Into U.S. to Sell Their Babies

 Takehisa offered to pay this woman $10,000 for her travel and to consent to the adoption.
 R.M.J. returned to the Marshall Islands in August 2014, and the adoptive family paid Petersen $13,300 for his role in arranging the adoption.
 (The plea agreement does not state whether R.M.J. received the full $10,000 offered to her.)

 Petersen also paid a woman named A.T. about $7,300 while she was in America to give up her baby boy.
-The woman stayed at a small residence in Dequeen with nine other pregnant Marshellese women in late 2014, and an adoptive family paid Petersen $27,000 for his work in securing the adoption of A.T.’s child.
+The woman stayed at a small residence in Dequeen, Arkansas with nine other pregnant Marshallese women in late 2014, and an adoptive family paid Petersen $27,000 for his work in securing the adoption of A.T.’s child.

 Meanwhile, a woman referred to as R.J. flew to Arkansas in February 2015 and gave birth to a girl months later.
 She also stayed at the cramped Dequeen residence.
 A family paid Petersen $30,000 to arrange the adoption of the girl, and Petersen paid R.J. $10,300.